jeffbeckncbi/numm/README.md

 ```
 By default the JATS 1.1d3 numm model will be used from this GitHub repository, but you can pass in a $refpath and $reffile to the transform to compare your numm model against any reference model you like.

+Running this transform on a numm xml model will compare it with the reference model.
+If the model is compatible with the reference model, the tranform will return a message that the nodels are compatible.
+If any of the tests fail, it will return a message that the model is not compatible with the reference model and give details on the specific tests that have failed.

 There is one more stylesheet-level
 ```xml
 <xsl:param name="report" select="'no'"/>